DrBlackross/super-simple-rsi/README.md

+(these two scripts work pretty much like Gekko did for me)

 Kraken RSI Trading Bot with Web Dashboard

 This project implements a simple yet effective cryptocurrency trading bot for the Kraken exchange, primarily utilizing the Relative Strength Index (RSI) for trade signals.
 It features both paper trading and live trading capabilities, and importantly, includes a basic Flask web dashboard for real-time monitoring of balances, recent trades, and bot status.